jdsandifer/developer-site/README.md

 # My Portfolio Site & Blog
-I used GatsbyJS v2 and a free starter template from HTML5 UP to completely redesign my site and update it in about a day.
+I used GatsbyJS and a free starter template from HTML5 UP setup for Gatsby by Hunter Chang (ChangoMan) to completely redesign my site and update it in about a day.

 This was a big win for me because I had been putting off this redesign and how long it would take.
 (My first portfolio site was built from scratch and took several days.)